rmdm/assert-match/README.md

 Matchers
 --------

-A matcher is an objects used to check if a value satisfies some requirements.
+A matcher is an objects used to check if a value satisfies some requirements defined by the matcher.

 Matchers can be placed on the top level of **expected** value or on some of its properties.